Solomonayele/Group-project-/README.md

 application implementation, in its current state: Appointment, Client, Person, Service, Storable, and Stylist.
 The second category represents the class and background work necessary to make a presentable UI.
 This includes the MainApp class and the fxml and css files.
-The css and fxml files, in addition to the jpg used for a background are contained within the resouces directory in the main folder.
-The java classes are contained in the Java directory within the main directory.
+The css and fxml files, in addition to the jpg used for a background are contained within the resources directory in the main folder.
+The java classes are contained in the Java directory within the SRC file.

 This project is most easily accessible with the Intellij IDEA IDE and has been tested with the [community edition](https://www.jetbrains.com/idea/download).